Is your insurance agency website the equivalent of a pair of stone washed Bugle Boys?

 You may have heard the saying “Good design is marketing” and that has never been more true than now.

 Unfortunately, a lot of people are missing the boat on some very important concepts when it comes to the design of their website(s).

 At Advisor Evolved, we get to see a lot of different agency websites, many of which are severely outdated, both in terms of functionality and visual curb appeal.
-At the end of the day unless you are a designer and/or have studied conversion data, you likely have no idea how a website should be designed or look, and that’s okay because that’s not your job.
+At the end of the day unless you are a designer and/or have studied conversion data, you likely have no idea how a website should be designed, and that’s okay because that’s not your job.

 Kind of like the insured who says, “I was talking to my neighbors step-sisters brother-in-law who is a firefighter and he said I have too much coverage and thats why my price went up”.
 Who should your customer trust, them, or you?

 Bottom line, the design, functionality, and visual flow of your site is extremely important.
 If you don’t know what works and what doesn’t, and what doesn’t look good anymore, your online brand will quickly lose its purpose and could be turning people away as fast as they come.